Phased Retirement Program

 - Do I surrender my tenure or right to my continuous appointment as part of my participation in the program?

 Yes.
-In consideration for the benefits received through the program, the release signed on the last day of employment releases the University from all future claims, including tenure rights and rights to a continuous appointment.
+In consideration of the benefits received through the program, each release signed releases the University from all future claims, including tenure rights and rights to a continuous appointment.

 - After my last day of employment, may I take another position at the University?

 Once retired, you may not return to work at the University for a minimum of 6 months.
 After that time, you can return to work in a non-benefits-eligible appointment, or as an independent contractor, if eligible, pending approval by the academic unit in which the work is carried out.
 A non-benefits eligible appointment is defined as a temporary, non-tenured appointment with scheduled hours of 19.5 hours per week or less.
 These appointments are not eligible for University benefits of any kind.

 - May I combine participation in this program with any of the other exit programs sponsored by the University?